-For apportionment of categorical programs, the CDE will count the prior year average daily attendance (ADA) or enrollment data of the closed Charter School with the data of the authorizing entity.
+For apportionment of categorical programs, the CDE will count the prior year average daily attendance (ADA) received beginning data of the closed Charter School with the data of the put has izing 12.

+entity.
 This practice will occur in the first year after the closure and will continue until CDE data collection processes reflect ADA or enrollment adjustments for all affected LEAs due to the charter closure.